wizelineacademy/TideworksQAAutomation-2022/README.md

 - Click on this [LINK](https://docs.google.com/forms/d/e/1FAIpQLSfOnz97x892Zgs85NJgmkwGI4H4e6ucK7zWrWswrrYM_t_L8g/viewform?usp=sf_link) to access a google form to schedule a session
 - Fill in all the fields with your information.
 - The DSA staff will review your request.
-- The DSA staff will setup the mentoring session based on your info and the mentor’s availability and will send you the zoom link for the meeting.
+- The DSA staff will setup the mentoring session based on your info and the mentor’s availability and will send you the MS Teams Meet link for the meeting.
 - If there are difficulties with schedule and availability, DSA staff will reach out to you to sort it out.
 - Join the call in the date and time scheduled
 - Once the meeting finishes, fill in [THIS](https://docs.google.com/forms/d/e/1FAIpQLScO3FTp4Xlf8mtPf3Q93r-wm4m6OJNS24SA8XjCCtmYXArx0g/viewform) feedback form at the end of your tutorial